 Is Ecuador Safe?

 As for the exotic fish and cayman, they are found in warmer, flatter water further down in the Amazon basin.
 There are some snakes around, but we very rarely see them.
-There’s no poison ivy or stinging nettles either.
-Boating in Ecuador is amazingly free of nasty critters.
+There’s no poison ivy or poison oak either.
+Boating in Ecuador is amazingly free of nasty critters considering we are in the jungle!

 What's included in the price?

-- Transportation from Quito to the lodge and back
+• Transportation from Quito to the boating areas and back

 Items that are not included:

-- Beer , Wine, Soda and mixed drinks (no-host bar available at Lodge)
+• Beer , Wine, Soda and mixed drinks (no-host bar available at Luxor)

 What is the currency/are there ATM’s?

 As of September, 2000 Ecuador’s official currency is the US dollar so you don’t need to exchange money at the airport.
 It is a good idea, though, to bring small bills.
 You’ll have trouble breaking a $20 bill almost anywhere in Ecuador, so be sure to travel with lots of $10s, $5s, and $1s.
 US coins will work here too, though Ecuador also mints it’s own version of coins, same size, different presidents on the front.
-Bank machines that accept US credit and debit cards are common in Quito and Tena.
-Credit cards are accepted in some hotels and restaurants, but TRAVELERS CHECKS ARE A PAIN and should be avoided!
+Bank machines that accept US credit and debit cards are available in both Borja and Tena.
+Credit cards are accepted in some hotels and restaurants, but it’s still fairly rare, so bring cash!

 What kind of kayaks do you have in Ecuador?